iterative/dvc.org/static/docs/commands-reference/push.md

   DVC-files to consult.

-- For each output referenced from each selected DVC-file, DVC finds a corresponding entry in the <abbr>cache</abbr> directory.
+- For each output referenced from each selected DVC-file, DVC finds a corresponding entry in the<abbr>cache</abbr>.
 DVC checks whether the entry exists in the remote.
 From this DVC gathers a list of files missing from the remote storage.

 - Upload the cache files missing from remote storage, if any, to the remote.